 Dr. Joni Jensen is the Director of Choral Activities and Associate Professor of Voice at Texas Woman’s University (Denton, TX).
-She conducts two TWU choirs and teaches voice, conducting, and choral arranging.
+She conducts two TWU choirs and teaches voice and conducting.

-Dr. Jensen has conducted numerous festival and community choirs and serves as a choral clinician and adjudicator throughout the United States.
+Dr. Jensen has conducted numerous honor and festival choirs and serves as a choral clinician and adjudicator throughout the United States.
 She has most recently conducted all-state ensembles in Oklahoma, Colorado, and Illinois.
-Under her direction, the TWU Concert Choir (women’s chorus) recently performed at the 2012 SWACDA conference in Dallas, TX, and the 2017 NCCO conference in Baton Rouge, LA.
-Students in her voice studio also consistently achieve success in competitions and leading roles in stage productions.
-Active as a composer/arranger, she has several pieces published with Walton Music including “El Vito,” which was a Texas All-State piece in 2014.
-She is also the editor of a brand new series at Hal Leonard for advanced women’s choral music and has many pieces published there as well.
+Under her direction, the TWU Concert Choir (women’s chorus) has performed at the Southwest American Choral Directors Association (SWACDA) Conference, the National Collegiate Choral Association Conference (NCCO), the American Choral Directors Association (ACDA) National Conference, and the Texas Music Educators’ Association (TMEA) Conference in 2020.
+Dr. Jensen has several pieces published with Walton Music, including “El Vito,” which was a Texas all-state piece in 2014.
+She is also the editor of a series at Hal Leonard for advanced women’s choral music and has many pieces published there as well.

 Dr. Jensen serves as Associate Dean & Musical Director for Millennial® Choirs & Orchestras.
-Aside from her performing and teaching activities, Dr. Jensen has research interests that include vocal pedagogy in the choral setting, choral conducting technique, women’s chorus literature, choral arranging, and the choral music of Vaughan Williams, Britten, and Bach.
+Aside from her performing and teaching activities, she has research interests in vocal pedagogy in the choral setting, choral conducting technique, Baroque performance practice, women’s chorus literature, and choral arranging.